Neurodiversity Screening Service

 • Speech and language development.

-It also contains questions tailored to the learning difference you have requested a screening for.
+It also contains questions tailored to the neurodivergent condition you have requested a screening for.

 The time needed to complete the questionnaire varies.
 For some students it takes around an hour, but this depends on how much detail you choose to provide.

-ADHD and SpLD screenings: the purpose of a screening is to identify any indicators of a learning difference.
+ADHD and SpLD screenings: the screening is designed to identify any indicators of a learning difference.
 The Screening Adviser will ask you some questions, including about your learning history, and you will complete a series of tests to evaluate your cognitive and learning abilities.
+You may also be asked to share samples of your handwriting.
 You will receive the result and discuss the next steps before you leave.

-Autism screenings: the purpose of a screening is to identify any indicators of Autism.
-The Screening Adviser will ask you a series of questions, including about your development, your communication, your relationships, and any challenges you are experiencing.
+Autism screenings: the screening is designed to identify any indicators of Autism.
+The Screening Adviser will ask you some questions, including about your development, your communication, your relationships, and any challenges you are experiencing.
 You will receive the result and discuss the next steps before you leave.
-A second appointment might be necessary to complete the process, though this is rare.
+A second appointment may occasionally be required.

-If the result is positive, you will also receive a Student Support Document (SSD) outlining our recommendations for your support.
+Within three working days of the appointment, you will receive a report outlining the findings from the screening and a Student Support Document (SSD) with our recommendations for your support.

 With your permission, the ADRC will upload your SSD to CamSIS and share it with relevant College and University staff on a need-to-know basis, so your support can be implemented.

-You do not have to accept the SSD or have it shared with College and University staff, but limiting disclosure will limit the support that can be put in place.
+You do not have to accept the SSD or have it shared with College and University staff, but limiting disclosure may limit the support that can be put in place.

-Your information will be shared on a need-to-know basis with relevant staff at the ADRC.
+Your information will be shared with relevant ADRC staff on a need-to-know basis.

-We will not share any information with anyone outside of the ADRC – including your parents/guardians, Director of Studies, tutors, or supervisors – without your permission.
+Without your permission, we will not share information outside of the ADRC – including with your parent/guardian, Director of Studies, tutors, or supervisors.

 If you are concerned about the implications of having a positive screening – for example, in relation to fitness to practise for pre-clinical and clinical medical students – please speak with your Director of Studies or College Tutor.